Particular/docs.particular.net/samples/logging/log4net-appender/sample.md

 ### The Appender

-The appender simply outputs to the console with a given color.
+The appender outputs to the console with a given color.

 <!-- import Appender -->